-I begin with a quote from a man known to scholars today as Pseudo Dionysius the Areopagite.
-In a commentary on the names of God he penned . . .
+I begin with a quote from a man known to scholars as Pseudo Dionysius the Areopagite.
+In a commentary on the names of God he wrote . . .

-If that sounds more like something a Hindu guru would come up with, don’t worry, you’re right.
+If that sounds more like something an Eastern guru would come up with, don’t worry, you’re right.
 Dionysius isn’t called Pseudo for nothing.

-But à we’ll get to him a bit later in this episode.
+We’ll get to him a bit deeper into this episode.

-By the end of the 6th C the unique characteristics of the Eastern and Western churches had coalesced in 2 rather different traditions.
+By the end of the 6th C, the unique characteristics of the Eastern and Western churches had coalesced in two different traditions.
 While the West remained loyal to the pattern held at Rome, the East emerged in 3 directions.

-The major Councils held at Ephesus & Chalcedon to decide the issue raised by the debate between Cyril of Alexandria & Nestorius of Antioch & later bishop at Constantinople, over the nature of Christ, produced a 3-way split in the Eastern church.
+The major Councils held at Ephesus & Chalcedon to decide the issue raised by the debate between Cyril of Alexandria & Nestorius, bishop of Constantinople, over the nature of Christ, produced a 3-way split in the Eastern church.
 That split continues to this day and is seen in what’s called the . . .